aaltsys/doc-newwares/facility/02_company.rst

 warehouse lein against the goods.

 **Document Messages** allow the company to specify the exact wording for each type of invoice message.
-Message types are provided for uninvoiced receipts, invoiced receipts, and standard invoices.
+Message types for uninvoiced receipts, invoiced receipts, and standard invoices are provided in :ref:`noteapply-list`, along with corresponding default message text in :ref:`note-list`.

 Company Process Control
 =============================